Trials in Divorce Cases

 Some issues being decided in trials in divorce cases may only be ruled upon by a judge.
 They include how any community property should be divided, and whether spousal maintenance or child support should be granted and the terms of such spousal maintenance and child support.
 Additionally, while a jury makes decisions regarding child custody, the specific terms and conditions of any possession of a child or access to a child must be decided by a judge.Meet with a Trusted Divorce Lawyer in Dallas

 Stakes are often high in divorce trials, as the outcome of such trials may irreparably alter a person’s life.
 As such, it is essential for anyone contemplating or faced with divorce to seek an attorney who will fight to protect his or her rights, up to and through a trial.
 At McClure Law Group, our lawyers are experienced at handling divorce cases from negotiating settlements to taking a case to trial if needed.
-Our main office is in Dallas, and we can meet for consultations at our Collin County office in Plano.
 We regularly represent people in divorce lawsuits in Dallas, Garland, Rockwall, Irving, Fort Worth, McKinney, Richardson, and Frisco.
 We also represent people in family law cases in cities in Dallas, Grayson, Denton, Collin, Rockwall, and Tarrant Counties.
 You can contact us at 214.692.8200 or through our form online to set up a meeting.